 - Look at your organization’s current cybersecurity posture.

 - Describe your organizations target state for cybersecurity.

 - Identify and prioritize areas of improvement.

 - Communicate cybersecurity risks to both internal and external stakeholders.

-“Being compliant does not make you safe, being certified does not mean you are protected, and neither of those things are going to save you from the impact or fall out associated with a breach,” McMillan said.
+“Being compliant does not make you safe.
+Being certified does not mean you are protected, and neither of those things are going to save you from the impact or fallout associated with a breach,” says McMillan.
 “The things that matter are discipline, vigilance and readiness.”

-While hospitals may not be ready to implement such restrictions with their healthcare partners, on-site safety measures should always be in place.
+While hospitals may not be ready to implement such policies with their healthcare partners, on-site safety measures should always be in place.
 Safeguards that are critical to control access to sensitive data include granting role-based access to data and applications on a need-to-know basis; controlling physical workstation access and access to clinical applications; and creating comprehensive policies and auditing tools that allow a compliance manager to report on who has access to which systems, applications and patient records as it applies to their role.

 Solving healthcare data security

 "Addressing the challenges with health information security is a priority for us," says Scott Jamison, VP of application services at BlueMetal, an Insight company.
 "Our clients trust us to build custom solutions and processes that protect patient data while providing industry-leading capabilities that improve patient care."

 Take the Forrester security assessment to begin treatment of your healthcare organization’s security.
-And find answers to your other pressing healthcare security questions and challenges to help you make well-informed decisions about legacy technology and security practices.
+And find answers to pressing healthcare security questions and challenges to help you make well-informed decisions about legacy technology and security practices.